 Greenspace matters: from recreation parks to conservation areas, let's keep Columbia County beautiful

 We're proud to have some of the most pristine, historical, and educational parks in the area.
-From Reed Creek Park & Interpretive to Savannah Rapids Park, we have 12 parks and counting.
+From Reed Creek Park & Interpretive Center to Savannah Rapids Park, we have 12 parks and counting.
 With major recreation complexes and off-street trail system projects ongoing, which you can learn more about in the immersive Columbia County at Work platform, we strive to provide the best in class greenspace and parks for our families, visitors, and four-legged friends to enjoy year-round.

 Listed on the National Historic Registry and as one of the most well-known parks in the region, the scenic Savannah Rapids Park and Canal Headgates boasts an array of outdoor recreation options, rich history, and substantial event space.
 Whether you're looking to find a location for a wedding, corporate meeting, or a spot to enjoy the great outdoors, the picturesque backdrop of the Savannah River rapids and Augusta Canal Headgates simply cannot be beat.

 A calm 75-acre park offers access to the 72,000-acre Clarks Hill Lake, which has the area's best spots for fishing and boating activities.
 Wildwood Park is continuously voted the "Best Campground" in Columbia County and Metro Augusta by readers of the Columbia County Magazine since 2008 and most recently as 2017.

 Wildwood Park hosts multiple fishing tournaments each year, from local and regional, to larger tournaments for ESPN Bassmasters, American Bass Anglers, FLW, BFL, and Georgia Bass Federation.
 The park also is home to the International Disc Golf Center.

 It's that time of the year.
 Learn more about which venues have picnic pavilions you can rent, their availability, and cost.